-Although alcohol misuse may not carry the same legal penalties as the use of illegal drugs, it can create dire circumstances for you, your participation in the program, your safety on-site, and the future of your study abroad program.
+Although alcohol misuse may not carry the same legal penalties as the use of illegal drugs, it can create dire circumstances for you, your participation in the program, your safety on-site, and the future of your Global Education program.

 - Remember that you are serving as an ambassador of ASU, Arizona, and the United States.

-- Be aware that many of the injuries sustained by study abroad students are related to drunkenness and an associated lapse in judgement.
+- Be aware that many of the injuries sustained by Global Education students are related to drunkenness and an associated lapse in judgement.

 - Do not forget that you remain subject to the terms of the ABOR Student Code of Conduct while you are participating in your program.

-Alcohol misuse will not be tolerated on ASU study abroad programs.
+Alcohol misuse will not be tolerated on ASU Global Education programs.

 For Your Consideration